 Creating the Dojo Dijit

-In the 'jondjones' folder, we are going to create the dojo digit file that will tell Episerver which view to load.
-The name of the js file needs to match the last part of the
+In the newly created 'jondjones' folder, create the dojo digit file.
+This file will tell Episerver which view to load.
+The name of this JS file needs to match the last part of the

 WidgetType definition.
 Notice how I mention exactly match a lot.
 Failing to do this will cause you to enter debug hell!
 The code above defines all the basic requirements that an Episerver widget needs.
 Dojo supports several different methods for separating views.
 The one we will use is the

 This part can be tricky to get right.
-If you get this file path wrong, the whole editor can break.
+If you get this file path wrong, the whole editor can break and the panel will fail to load.
 Debugging can also be annoying due to browser caching.
-On each page load, it's a good idea to clean your browser internet cache each time.
-If you make changes to the js file and nothing happens, blame browser caching.
+If you make changes to the JS file and nothing happens in the CMS, blame browser caching.
+When debugging, on each page load it's a good idea to clean your browser internet cache each time.
+This will of you out the CMS each debug attempt 😔

 Creating Your HTML file

 This is the last step.
 As mentioned in the last section you will need to create the following HTML file

-After you save the HTML file, load the site up, log into the editor and as long as you copied everything correctly you should see a User Manual tab that displays the content defined in the HTML file in the right-hand asset panel 💥
+After you save the HTML file, load the site up, log into the editor and as long as you copied everything correctly you should see a 'User Manual' tab that displays the content defined in the HTML file in the right-hand asset panel 💥

 Displaying a view from a controller

 Authorize attribute to the controller.
-This means only logged in Episerver editors will be able to view the controller.
+This means only logged in Episerver editors will be able to view the controller!

 CustomPage and publish it.
 On your website, load the page up and make a note of the URL.
 Next in our Dojo Dijit JS file, set the

+If you link to a page in the editor and it gets deleted, the whole of the editor will break.
+You will have to go into the code and comment out the widget if you want to get the site up and running again.
 So, that wraps up how you can display custom views in the Episerver assets pane.
 In the first example, we added a tab that could be used to display a user manual for content editors, for example.
-In here you could say, add videos, links to PDF's, etc..
+In here you could say, add videos, links to PDF's, etc...
 In our second example, we used displayed dynamic content rendered via Episerver.
 Adding in custom displays can make your content lives a lot easier.

 From my experience with custom display widgets, is that they can be very tricky and finicky to get up and running.
 If you deleted your page, for example, the whole of the editor breaks.
-On a production site this is bad thing so be careful when you use it.
+On a production site, this is a bad thing so be careful when you use it.
 All the above code can be downloaded to a fully working website from my GitHub account here.
 Happy Coding 🤘